Skip to main content

 On November 10th, the Russian Research Institute of Fisheries and Oceanography (VNIRO) reported that they carried out the release of 31 beluga whales into the Bay of Uspeniya Lazovsky in the Primorsky Krai district in accordance with the instructions of President Vladimir Putin and the Russian government.

-Here are three short videos from the Russian TV service Ruptly.
-The first two show the whales being transported in floating sea pens from the facility at Srednyaya Bay to one of the ships that would take them to the release area.
-The third video shows them being lowered into the Bay of Uspeniya Lazovsky, where they swim away.
+The whales were transported in floating sea pens from the facility at Srednyaya Bay to one of the ships that would take them to the release area, and then lowered into the Bay of Uspeniya Lazovsky, where they swam away.

 Here are some photos of the transport and release, courtesy of the Russian institute VNIRO: